Roads threaten our wildlife & people

 Every year, more than 500 animals are hit and killed on Teton County roads.
 Because of growing traffic congestion, our roads act like physical barriers that prevent wildlife movement and migration along important corridors.
 Wildlife collisions cost Wyoming tax payers $50 million each year, and 1 in 5 highway accidents involve wildlife.
 While it’s helpful to slow down and pay attention for wildlife, the facts, data, and our own experiences in Jackson Hole, show us this just isn’t enough.

-We can protect wildlife and our families by making it safe for wildlife to cross the road.
+With wildlife crossings structures, we can protect wildlife and our families by making it safe for animals to cross the road.

 The best thing about wildlife crossings is that they work.
 In Wyoming, Montana, and Canada wildlife crossings have reduced wildlife-vehicle collisions by nearly 90 percent.

 After years of hard work from the Wildlife Crossings Coalition, Teton County adopted the Wildlife Crossings Master Plan in June 2018.
 This plan provides a systematic, data-driven, objective plan for reducing wildlife-vehicle collisions in Jackson Hole.
 This plan prioritizes sites called “hot spots” and recommends mitigation measures in the form of underpasses, overpasses, and animal detection systems.

 Then, this summer, our town and county voted to include wildlife crossings on the November Specific Purpose Excise Tax (SPET) ballot, giving voters the opportunity to allocate community funds toward this important cause.